 I was rescued by self-love"

 So this past decade I have been self-caring and self-loving myself up!
-Which when I started to think about it, I could've been doing this all along, which would have surely helped me through that horrible decade of my 30's, and may even have prevented some of the bad habits I created in my 20's which sort of set me up for all the turmoil in my 30's.
+Which when I started to think about it, I could've been doing this all along, which would have surely helped me through that horrible decade of my 30's, and may even have prevented some of the bad habits I started to create in my late 20's which sort of set me up for all the turmoil in my 30's.

 Then I remembered, I wouldn't be who I am today, if I hadn't gone through everything, I wouldn't be me.

 I wouldn't be the woman and the mom telling you, that it doesn't take much to practice a lil self-care and self-love, all it takes are little moments of mindfulness, moments to remember to breathe and be present.

 I used to think that I never had time for anything, especially any type of self-care, I used to think I had to spend hours taking care of myself whether it was working out or meditating, if I couldn't do it perfectly, then I didn't want to do it all, silly right?!

 During this past decade I have taken that way of thinking and completely debunked it, realizing that every minute we choose to meditate, or practice yoga, take a walk, do a workout, go for a hike, take a run... it all adds up!

 I'd rather do a few minutes of something good for me, than nothing at all.

 "One conscious breath in and out is a meditation."